Penang Gay Travel

 With free wi-fi, couch seating, and the friendliest staff around, you can hang out here for hours.
 They also have outdoor seating.

 Central George Town is the hub of all Penang nightlife.
 While there are no officially named gay bars in Penang (we’re in Malaysia), dozens of bars line a road called Lebuh Chulia playing different types of music.

 You can find glowing nooks with shisha, Mexican restaurants playing Latin music, Irish pubs and more.

 I passed by a bar called Armageddon, which caught my eye for its neon-lit interior.
 They were playing one of my favorite songs, and so I had to sit down for a few beers.
 They have little chess tables out front too.

 Little India has its own nightlife, more so with street food.
 I visited Little India after dark and I loved feeling the energy there at night.
 Perhaps walk toward George Town from Little India, as it’s enjoyable and easy.
 The evening is better because it will be cooler.

 Penang Gay Travel Tips

 Smaller shops are on the first level with a wide array of shops and stands.
 I picked up a new power bank to charge my cell phone from an electronics booth.

-Tesco food items are decently priced, and it’s always interesting to see what types of fruits are sold in countries outside your own.
+Lotus’s items are decently priced, and it’s always interesting to see what types of fruits are sold in countries outside your own.
 I bought lots of dragon fruit to get my sugar fix for the week.

 Gay Life in Malaysia